By Barton Goldenberg and Mike Bender

 Digital Transformation Framework

 Companies that have been successful in their Digital Transformation efforts have based these efforts on an integrated framework whereby data used in individual customer-facing projects connect and integrate with data utilized by other customer-facing projects.
-For example, these companies leverage Data & Analytics as a foundational platform to analyze and provide insights coming from multiple customer engagement channels including Social Media Communities, CRM, Customer Engagement activities and elsewhere.
+For example, these companies leverage Data & Analytics as a foundational platform to analyze and provide insights coming from multiple customer engagement channels including Digital Customer Communities, CRM, Customer Engagement activities and elsewhere.
 These companies leverage Customer Journey Mapping and Customer Experience surveys to feed the holistic customer profiles.
 They leverage Emerging Technologies like AI, IoT, AR to drive a deeper understanding or customer needs and to provide best ‘next action step’ for each client.

 The picture below pulls together the components of an effective Digital Transformation strategy.
 Successful companies tackle Digital Transformation by implementing these components in bite-size chunks, supported by a long-term roadmap that focuses as much on people and process issues as technology.